Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 The aim for this page was for it to be eye-catching and simple.
 The form itself takes up most of the page and the heading is somewhat colloquial to encourage use.

 ### Accessibility
-I had initially changed the inputs on my contact form so that when a user clicks into an input to type, the placeholder would disappear.
-I wrote it like this because I personally find it off-putting to type over something already written.
-However, I then researched placeholder functionality online and found that this was not acceptable HTML standard in terms of usability, so I changed it back to the default behaviour.

-It is important to see the placeholder text right up until a user types, especially when not including form labels, which I have chosen to omit for design reasons.
-I was however careful to include the aria-label for each element of the form.

 I also included a content hinting down arrow to lead users to the footer.